jfrog/charts/stable/artifactory/README.md

 Get more details on configuring Artifactory in the [official documentation](https://www.jfrog.com/confluence/).

 ### Artifactory storage
 When using an enterprise license.
 Artifactory supports a wide range of storage back ends.
-You can see more details on [Artifactory HA storage options](https://www.jfrog.com/confluence/display/RTF/HA+Installation+and+Setup#HAInstallationandSetup-SettingUpYourStorageConfiguration)
+You can see more details on [Artifactory Filestore options](https://www.jfrog.com/confluence/display/RTF/Configuring+the+Filestore)

 In this chart, you set the type of storage you want with `artifactory.persistence.type` and pass the required configuration settings.
 The default storage in this chart is the `file-system` replication, where the data is replicated to all nodes.

-> **IMPORTANT:** All storage configurations (except NFS) come with a default `artifactory.persistence.redundancy` parameter.
-This is used to set how many replicas of a binary should be stored in the cluster's nodes.
-Once this value is set on initial deployment, you can not update it using helm.
-It is recommended to set this to a number greater than half of your cluster's size, and never scale your cluster down to a size smaller than this number.

 #### NFS
 To use an NFS server as your cluster's storage, you need to